 CADRE, the Community of Advancing Discovery Research in Education, has developed this toolkit with strategies that relate to stage of projects and purpose of dissemination.

-If you are engaged in a federally-funded project to improve STEM and computer science education, you are invited to submit a video to the showcase and discuss it with researchers, practitioners, policy makers and the general public during an interactive week long event.
-Registration from January 15 - February 19.
+Watch the videos chosen for the 2020 showcase.
+Developers and participants in federally-funded projects to improve STEM and computer science education are invited to submit a video to the showcase and discuss it with researchers, practitioners, policy makers and the general public during an interactive week long event.